ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ## Serving Custom Watson NLP Models using Standalone Containers
-In this tutorial you will learn how to export a Watson NLP model from Watson Studio and to serve it with Docker.
+In this tutorial you will learn to export a Watson NLP model from Watson Studio and to serve it with Docker.

-The approach we take is to create a standalone container image, in which the models are packaged into the image together with the Watson NLP Runtime.
+We will serve the model with a standalone container, in which the model is packaged into a the container image together with the Watson NLP Runtime.
 When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests.

 Standalone containers can be deployed anywhere include laptop with Docker; on a Kubernetes or OpenShift cluster; or, on a cloud container service like IBM Code Engine or AWS Fargate.